Events & Tickets

-Wesley Ducote is a second-year Piano Fellow at the New World Symphony.
+Wesley Ducote is a third-year Piano Fellow at the New World Symphony.
 He has led a versatile musical career pursuing a diverse set of interests.

 As a collaborator, Mr. Ducote has been featured with many of today’s brightest stars including composer/vocalist Kate Soper, Emmy Award-winning composer and Vietnamese folk musician Van Anh Vo, flutists Leone Buyse and Carol Wincenc, soprano Ana Maria Martinez, and many others.
 He has served as principal keyboardist with the Shepherd School Symphony and Houston Grand Opera Orchestra.
 As a chamber musician he has been a featured artist with MUSIQA and the Nantucket Rossini Club, and in 2017 was selected by the Shepherd School of Music to perform with the Gyldfeldt quartet from Leipzig.
 Mr. Ducote has even worked as a keyboardist/composer in his own jazz-fusion sextet Steve Cox’s Beard.

 An enthusiastic performer of new and contemporary music, Mr. Ducote has premiered over 40 new works and worked with faculty at institutions in China, South Korea, Canada and all over the United States.
 His new music experience includes works for solo piano, chamber ensembles, orchestra and even a piano concerto written for him.
 He is currently working on an upcoming commissioning project of new solo piano music.